heavy-duty/platform/apps/DRILL.INSTALLATION.md

 ```

-And deploy it using Firebase (you will need to config some things)
+To deploy it, use Firebase (you will need to configure some things).

-> Select the correct deploy directory as showed above. (dist/apps/drill-web-client), and configure as a single-page app.
+Select the correct deploy directory as shown above (dist/apps/drill-web-client), and configure it as a single-page app.

 ```bash
 >> firebase init